MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-II-Food-Nutrition-Service-Department-Agriculture/subchapter-A-Child-Nutrition-Programs/part-225-Summer-Food-Service-Program/subpart-B-State-Agency-Provisions/section-225.13.md

 (12) The determination by the State review official is the final administrative determination to be afforded to the appellant.

-(c) The State agency shall send written notification of the complete appeal procedures and of the actions which are appealable, as specified in paragraph (a) of this section, to each potential sponsor applying to participate and to each food service management company applying to register in accordance with § 225.6(g).
+(c) The State agency shall send written notification of the complete appeal procedures and of the actions which are appealable, as specified in paragraph (a) of this section, to each potential sponsor applying to participate and to each food service management company applying to register in accordance with § 225.6(k).

 (d) A record regarding each review shall be kept by the State agency, as required under § 225.8(a).
 The record shall document the State agency's compliance with these regulations and shall include the basis for its decision.

 [54 FR 18208, Apr.
 27, 1989, as amended at 64 FR 72486, Dec.
 28, 1999; 78 FR 13450, Feb.
-28, 2013; 83 FR 25360, June 1, 2018]
+28, 2013; 83 FR 25360, June 1, 2018; 87 FR 57364, Sept.
+19, 2022]